BillWaller/C-Menu/doc/FAQ.md

 The Field Format Specifiers can be any combination of upper and lower case, and new types can be easily added by modifying the source code.

 ---

+### Interprocess Communications

+Q: How does C-Menu send and receive data to external programs?

+A: Currently, C-Menu is limited to communicating through files or pipes.

+When you start C-Menu Form, Pick, or View, you can specify

+    -S executable
+       or
+    -R executable

+-S runs executables that provide input data to C-Menu via pipe, and -R runs executables that receive output data from C-Menu via pipe.

+The way it works is, C-Menu creates dual ended pipes, each with a read and write end before forking and spawning the executables.
+In the example (Installment Loan Calculations) above, C-Menu Form substitutes a write pipe for the standard output of the child process, and opens the read end of the pipe for it's input.
+The called executable writes data to the pipe and C-Menu form reads the other end.

+We can just as easily use named pipes or network sockets, although it requires a bit more configuration.
+If there is sufficient interest, C-Menu will have an event-driven server to handle network communications and asynchronous tasks.
+It is likely that server will be implemented in Rust to take advantage of tools like the Tokio and Serde crates.

+---